MA Median Single-Family Home Price Reaches $610,000 in June

 “This is the first time that the Massachusetts median single-family home price has ever exceeded the $600,000 mark.
 Keep in mind that it was only 14 months ago when the median price of $500,000 was exceeded for the first time.
 I doubt we’ve seen the end of it,” said Tim Warren, CEO of The Warren Group.
 “Experts keep speculating that with the recent hike in interest rates that prices could plateau in the near future, but I’m not sure we’re at the tipping point just yet.
 Price increases are moderating this year, but they are far from flatlining.
 There are just so many buyers and not enough homes to go around.
 I expect prospective buyers to continue paying significant premiums in the coming months, even as it gets more expensive to borrow money.”

 Year-to-date, there have been 24,553 single-family home sales in Massachusetts, a 10.5 percent decrease from the first six months of 2021.
-Meanwhile, the year-to-date median single family home price increased 10 percent on the same basis to $550,000.
+Meanwhile, the year-to-date median single-family home price increased 10 percent on the same basis to $550,000.

 Condominiums